livghit/windi-cli/README.md

 - This will use tailwindcss command but with very easy to use syntax ex:

 '''
-* bun run windi --tailwind -> creates a tailwind css with postcss
+* bun run windi --init laravel -> It add tailwindcss to the project pregenerated for laravel
 '''

 # TODO